carloFerr/matlabPrintScript/README.md

 7. **Axis equal option:** In the case of gg-plots or XY plots, you may desire to have the "axis equal" option.
 Insert 0 if you don't need it, or 1 if you need it.
 8. **Save Figures option:** If you want to save your figures in .fig, .eps, .svg, and .png formats, insert 1 in this field; otherwise, insert 0.
 NOTE: Any figure will be saved with the name present in the 'Title' field.
 No title = no saving.
 Special characters and spaces will be removed from the name.

-By default, all plots are saved with grid on, box on, and hold on options.
+By default, all plots are saved with `grid on`, `box on`, and `hold on` options.
 You can always add any other options after the line used to print the plot.
 However, you must not use the saveFigures option, otherwise you will get an error.

+NOTE: in a future update, a 9th option to use `grid minor` will be added.

 Always keep in mind that:
 - any of these characters will be interpreted as LaTeX font.
-To change it, change the `printSettings.m` file
+To change it or any font option, check the `printSettings.m` file.
-- Feel free to write symbols and expressions as you do in LaTeX.
+- feel free to write symbols and expressions as you would normally do in LaTeX.

 ## Examples

-### - Plot a variabl in time domain
+### - Plot a variable in time domain

 ```
 printScriptPlot1(sprintf('Episode %d Sideslip Angle', i-1), dataSingleE.experimentTime, dataSingleE.beta*180/pi, "Time [s]", "Angle [Deg]", "Sideslip Angle at Vehicle's COG", 0, saveFigures);